joey-david/heuristic_latent_reasoning/readme.md

 - `plots/` – reference figures showing FAISS index growth, retrieval precision, and guidance behavior.
 - `data/checkpoints/gsm/...` – expected location for Coconut checkpoints plus FAISS/nudge artifacts.

-These additions let you treat Coconut’s latent states as entities you can index, retrieve, and reshape.
-The ultimate goal is to guide future latent indices toward regions where Coconut already knows how to solve the task, giving you a controllable bridge between stored reasoning traces and fresh problems.
+Currently, the nudging neural net only focuses on simple questions, as it detects a high success rate when nudging them.
+I'm currently trying to use RL and implement a penalty for focusing only on those easy questions.
+The ultimate goal is to guide future latent indices toward regions where Coconut already knows how to solve the task, giving you a controllable bridge between stored reasoning traces.